Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: The SSH-type models and their ground states

-In the present section, we introduce the most basic class of models we study, namely, the SSH-type models, and discuss our main results.
-The proofs, although elementary and not too long, will be presented separately in section~\ref{s:proof}.
+We introduce the most basic class of models we study, namely, the SSH-type models, and discuss their symmetry.
+We also present a general discussion about the definitions of ground states on the infinite chain.